Student well-being and safeguarding

 Wyedean School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
 We are fully committed to ensuring that consistent effective safeguarding procedures are in place to support families, children and staff at school.
 All concerns are passed through the members of staff who are trained as "Designated Safeguarding Leads" in school in compliance with the "Keeping Children Safe in Education" (latest version, September 2022) guidance.

-The Designated Safeguarding Lead is Martin Jenkins, Assistant Headteacher, who is referred to in our school as the DSL.
-Our deputy DSL is Sarah Wilson, Assistant Headteacher.
+The Designated Safeguarding Lead is Martin Jenkins, Senior Vice Principal, who is referred to in our school as the DSL.
+Our deputy DSL is Sarah Wilson, Assistant Principal.
 The school also has a Safeguarding Governor: Alan Henderson.